wagtail/wagtail/docs/reference/hooks.rst

 ``before_serve_document``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

   Called when Wagtail is about to serve a document.
 The callable passed into the hook will receive the document object and the request object.
 If the callable returns an ``HttpResponse``, that response will be returned immediately to the user, instead of serving the document.
+Note that this hook will be skipped if the :ref:`WAGTAILDOCS_SERVE_METHOD <wagtaildocs_serve_method>` setting is set to ``direct``.